jshsmth/jshsmth/README.md

 - :telescope: I’m working as a Front End Developer contributing to the digital health payment space.

-- :seedling: I love exploring everything Typescript.
+- :seedling: I love exploring everything Typescript & Web3.

 - :zap: In my free time, I do things.